tunamsyar/event-py-vite/README.md

 🔧 Key Features
 ✅ Event Creation: Users can submit new events via a dynamic form with validation and error handling.

+✅ Event CSV Upload: Users can upload CSV to bulk import event data into db.

+✅ QR Generation: Users can generate a QR Code that will lead to url of the event.

 🔍 Filter/Search Events: Filter events by name, location, and date using URL query parameters.

 📅 Date Handling: Uses datetime-local inputs and proper parsing in both frontend and backend.